antohka151/mlops-assignment-beehero/README.md

 - **FastAPI service**: REST API for predictions.
 - **Extensible**: Add new preprocessing steps, models, or data sources with minimal code changes.
 - **Testing**: Unit tests for all major components.

+---

+## Further Improvements

+- **Optimize Outlier Handling**
+  Re-evaluate the current outlier removal strategy.

+- **Standardize MLflow Integration**
+  Improve consistency in MLflow logging across training and evaluation stages.
+Define a unified schema for parameters, metrics, and artifacts to streamline experiment tracking and model comparison.
+Potentially encapsulate some of the behavior.

+- **Collaborate with  Data Science Team**
+  Engage with the DS team to align on feature engineering, model selection, and evaluation metrics.
+Incorporate feedback to ensure the pipeline meets real-world requirements.
+Consider moving components to a separate library.

+- **Improve Documentation**
+  Add component-level documentation, usage examples, and developer onboarding guides to facilitate collaboration and maintenance.

+- **Configure and test proper CI/CD Integration**